Heiss/py-datatype-redis/README.md

 ### Set redis as client

 As default, the library use Redis from [redis-py](https://pypi.org/project/redis/) as implementation.
-If you want to use another implementation, you have to inherit from this class.
+If you want to use another implementation, you have to inherit from this class like [redis-py-cluster](https://pypi.org/project/redis-py-cluster/) do.

 If you do not set the client-argument as follows, the library assumes to use a local installation on port 6379.